 The Bachelor in Geological Sciences belongs to the Italian University Bachelors, Class L-34.

 It is a methodological-type degree aimed at providing a large-spectrum of basic knowledge in Geological Sciences.
-The Bachelor Degree gives direct access to the Master course in Geological Sciences and Technologies.
-Graduated students may become Junior Geologists, after passing the State examination, or access to the Master degree programme.
+The Bachelor Degree gives access to the Master course in Geological Sciences and Technologies, to the Master course in Applied and Exploration Geophysics and to the Master course in Environmental Sciences (this latter after choosing one biology-related exam in the third year).
+Graduated students may become Junior Geologists, after passing the State examination, or access to the Master degree programs.

 The Bachelor Degree lasts three years and is articulated in several learning activities including basic educational activities, characterizing activities, supplementary and associated activities, educational activities chosen by students and training plus a final test.

 Graduates of the Programme in Geology will be able to demonstrate:

 •An essential knowledge on the basic sciences: mathematics, chemistry, physics, informatics.

 •A solid knowledge of geological processes, with reference to the origin and evolution of the planet Earth.